noinil/genesis_cg_tool/README.md

 ## Tutorials

-A bunch of tutorials on performing CG MD simulations with GENESIS and this project can be found from the [website of GENESIS](https://www.r-ccs.riken.jp/labs/cbrt/tutorials2019/).
+A bunch of tutorials on performing CG MD simulations with GENESIS and this project can be found from the [website of GENESIS](https://www.r-ccs.riken.jp/labs/cbrt/tutorials2022/).

+## Branches

+- The `main` branch is included as a part of official [GENESIS](https://github.com/genesis-release-r-ccs/genesis) release and the code only get updated when there is update in GENESIS.
+- The `dev` branch is based on the `main` branch but contains newer features that will be officially released later.

 ## Citation